-“This is an opportunity to provide a social service while also making sure the energy economy is inclusive,” comments Jason Edens, the director of RREAL.
+“This is an opportunity to provide a social service while also making sure the energy economy is inclusive,” comments Jason Edens, the founder of RREAL.
 “Going forward, integrating solar into energy assistance will be a more fiscally responsible way to use energy assistance funding, because it has a return on investment for the taxpayer.”

 Integrating solar into the Leech Lake Energy Assistance Program is spurring further efforts by the Band to explore increased clean energy use on the reservation.
 Based on the success of the project with the Band, RREAL is expanding its work to fully integrate solar into energy assistance programming through the CS4CA model for more communities.